The Real Meaning of Christmas Prophecies of the Christ from the Old Testament

 In the year 274 AD, solstice fell on 25th December.
 The Roman Emperor Aurelian proclaimed the date as the festival of Dies Natalis Solis Invicti (Birthday of the Unconquered Sun) as a tribute to the Roman sun god Sol.
 If the Roman celebration preceded Christmas, Christian leaders may have set the date for Christmas to December 25 in an attempt to eclipse the popular pagan holiday.

-In 325 AD, Constantine the Great, the first Christian Roman emperor, finally changed the ancient solstice celebrations into Christmas, announcing that it would be an immovable feast, officially celebrated as the birth of Christ.
-Some churches were celebrating Christmas on different days, so in 350 AD, Pope Julius I designated December 25th as the official date for observance by the Church.
+Sometime between 325 and 336 AD, Constantine the Great, the first Christian Roman emperor, finally changed the ancient solstice celebrations into Christmas, announcing that it would be an immovable feast, officially celebrated as the birth of Christ.
+Some churches were celebrating Christmas on different days, so in the 350s AD, Pope Julius I designated December 25th as the official date for observance by the Church.

 [TOC] [Top of Page]